Multimedia

 Career and Program Description

 Video and Multimedia specialists are employed by companies that produce digital media projects destined for screen delivery.
 Video and Multimedia projects include those focused on narrative, documentary, entertainment, business, marketing, live event, commercial, education, training, and presentation applications.
-The program also provides ongoing skill development to members of the interdisciplinary multimedia team entering from related professions, such as graphic design, photography, journalism, computer science, business, publishing, film studies and art.
+The program also provides ongoing skill development to members of the interdisciplinary multimedia team entering from related professions, such as graphic design, photography, journalism, computer science, business, film studies and art.

 The program is located at the Cascade Campus.
 The entry level multimedia courses are generally offered each term and students begin taking classes during any term.
 Fall term start is recommended.